Hugovdberg/PIconnect/docs/tutorials/piaf.rst

 .. _finding_attributes:

 ************************************
-Finding attributes based on full path
+Searching attributes based on full path
 ************************************

 To get the direct attribute based on the entire element/attributes path